sharafdin/YoEthCLI/README.md

-# YoEthCLI
+# ethereumCLI

-YoEthCLI is a professional and secure command-line Ethereum wallet built for developers and enthusiasts.
+ethereumCLI is a professional and secure command-line Ethereum wallet built for developers and enthusiasts.
 It allows users to interact with the Ethereum blockchain for sending ETH, checking balances, generating wallets, and exploring transactions – all with transparency and security in mind.

 ---